-We have studied the theoretical properties of TSLA under a general high-dimensional framework.
-Our result reveals that \textit{the complexity of the logic aggregation problem} depends on the tree structure of the feature hierarchy mainly through the number of original features ($p_0$), the height of the tree ($h$), and the maximum number of child nodes ($k$).
+Our analysis reveals that the dimension of the logic aggregation problem depends on the tree structure of the feature hierarchy mainly through the number of original features ($p_0$), the depth of the tree ($h$), and the maximum number of child nodes ($k$).
 This is not surprising, as the interactions of each set of child nodes are needed in order to pursue their potential logic aggregation.
-In the case of a ``slim'' tree where the maximum number of child nodes is a small value or constant, our framework is expected to show good performance.
-Moreover, we show that there is a unique coarsest ``true aggregation set'' corresponding to the true regression coefficient vector $\bbeta^*$.
-When the true model has both zero-sparsity and equi-sparsity in $\bbeta^*$, the $\ell_1$ norm of $\bbeta^*$ then gives a nature measure of \textit{the complexity of the true model}.
-Finally, we show that under Gaussian error assumption and with proper choice of the tuning parameters, the following \textit{non-asymptotic prediction error bound} holds,
+Based on the property of a \emph{k-ary} tree, it always holds that $p_0\leq k^h$, and $p < k^h2^k/(k-1)$.
+In our EHR applications, we typically have a ``slim'' tree, where the number of child nodes of each internal node, i.e., the number of sub-categories of a particular disease condition, is limited and small, so that it is reasonable to consider $k$ as a constant.

-where $\preceq$ means that the inequality holds up to a multiplicative constant, and $\sigma$ is the error standard deviation.
-It is then clear that the prediction error is controlled by both the structure of the tree $\T$ and the structure of the underlying coarsest aggregation tree of the true model.
-The result is consistent with existing works on feature aggregation problems \citep{yan2021rare, li2020s} and can be readily extended to generalized linear models \citep{vanderGeer2008}.
-All details and proofs are provided in Section \ref{sec:thm} of the Appendix.
+The term $\Omega(\bbeta^*,\bgamma^*; \alpha)$ measures the minimal penalty function evaluated at the truth, which is a natural measure of \textit{the complexity of the true model} under both zero-sparsity and equi-sparsity.
+Moreover, according to Lemma~1 in \citet{yan2021rare}, there is a unique coarsest ``true aggregation set'' corresponding to the true regression coefficient vector $\bbeta^*$.
+By constructing this coarsest aggregation set, we can show that $\Omega(\bbeta^*,\bgamma^*;\alpha) \leq \|\bbeta^*\|_1$ for any $\alpha \in [0,1]$, which results in a simplified high-probability error bound: {\cre$\|\X\hat\bbeta-\X\bbeta^*\|^2/n\preceq \sigma\sqrt{2^k-1}\sqrt{\log (p\vee n)/n}\|\bbeta^*\|_1$.
+This shows that the prediction error bound of TSLA is at least comparable to that of the lasso \citep{buhlmann2011statistics} when $k$ is small or considered as a constant.
+See Corollary~\ref{coro:1} in Section~\ref{sec:thm} of the Supplement for details.}